 And, I’m sorry, but the Mojave Desert is where the fun is (at least within the bounds of this park).

-Don't just take it from me; when Anna of Small House Big World and I stopped at the Cottonwood Visitor Center off of I-10, the park ranger suggested we keep driving north to see "the cool stuff."
+Don’t just take it from me; when my friend, Anna, and I stopped at the Cottonwood Visitor Center off of I-10, the park ranger suggested we keep driving north to see “the cool stuff.”

 That’s not to say that the southern half is a waste of time.
 There are several trails leading to fascinating abandoned mining camps, and a lush palm tree oasis interrupts the arid soil.